 Insider Sells REX American Resources Shares

-REX American Resources Inc (NYSE:REX) was trading 1.3% lowher from the previous closing price.
-A Form 4 filing filed with the SEC on Tuesday, December 8 showed that CFO VP Treasurer Bruggeman Douglas sold 100 shares at an average price of $97.16.
-The transaction moved the executive's stake in REX American Resources Inc. to 29,748 shares.
+Shares of REX American Resources Inc (NYSE:REX) fell by 3.4% from the previous closing price.
+Alphonso Mervyn L filed a Form 4 with the SEC on Friday, December 11.
+The insider sold 536 shares at an average price of $88.93.
+After the transaction, the executive's stake in REX American Resources Inc. moved to 839 shares.

 Why Insider Transactions Are Important?